bonitasoft/bonita-doc/md/bdm-access-control.md

             }
             return false
         }
-        return true
+        // otherwise, it's an access to a different query, so no filtering in this case return true
     }
 }
 ```

 - Return to *BonitaStudioSubscription-7.7.0/workspace/tomcat/setup/* and run *setup push*. this will upload the *dynamic-permissions-checks-custom.properties* file to the server.
-- Restart your web server.
-The new security rule from the *dynamic-permissions-checks-custom.properties* file now active.
+- Restart your web server through the menu "Server -> Restart Web server".
+The new security rule from the *dynamic-permissions-checks-custom.properties* file is now active.
 ::: warning
 **NB:** For every modification of the *dynamic-permissions-checks-custom.properties* file, you will need to push it and restart the web server.
 However, since the Studio has the Debug mode active by default, you don't need to restart the web server after modifying the groovy script in this environnement.
 You still do on a production server.
 :::
 - Return to your application page.
 Login with jan.fisher.
 If you select Mathematics in the drop down list, it displays nothing.
 If you select Physics, you will see the Physics request.
 - If you login as helen.kelly, you will be able to see the Mathematics request, but no Physics requests.

 **6. Adding access control on attributes**

 It is possible to use both this security and the accessControl feature.
 For example, if you decide that the field Medical Comment should not be visible to teachers, you can upload an accessControl file, and the field won't be returned by the *findBySubject* request.
+For more details on attribute filtering, see above.